refile/refile/README.md

 ### Browser compatibility

 Refile's JavaScript library requires HTML5 features which are unavailable on IE9 and earlier versions.
 All other major browsers are supported.
-Note though that it has not yet been extensively tested.

 ## Additional metadata